-Request for Comment (RFC): A set of papers in which Internet standards (published and proposed), along with generally-accepted ideas, proposals, research results, etc. are published.
+Request for Comment (RFC): A set of papers in which Internet standards (published and proposed), along with generally-accepted ideas, proposals, research results, and so on are published.

 Ring Down Box: A device that emulates a CO by generating POTS calls for testing and product demos.